CuriousOne23/WhenMathPrays/ARCHITECTURE.md

 **MVT is the minimum bar for any code contribution.** Features that are not Modeled, Verifiable, and Testable should not be merged.

 See [INTERACTIVE_EDITOR_TESTING.md](docs/INTERACTIVE_EDITOR_TESTING.md) for testing methodology that supports the MVT standard.

+**Coding Standards:**
+All code contributions must follow the [Coding Guidelines](docs/architecture/05_CODING_GUIDELINES.md) for maintainability, clarity, and consistency.
+These guidelines cover naming, state management, debugging, and best practices.

 ## Recent Updates